swiftmumbai/chatkit/README.md

 -Chat tray
 -Individual chats screen

-Authentication on local side using authentication protocol, Server side handling,rendering and fetching of data using Firebase(initially),or some MYSQL,SQLite or PostgreSQL
+Authentication on local side(initially) using the protocols.
+Server side handling,rendering and fetching of data using Firebase(initially),or some MYSQL,SQLite or PostgreSQL

 Development of SDK and then availlable to all the commmunity memebers.